Jimdo: Website Builder Review 2022

 Below, we've included an overview of Jimdo's current subscription prices:

 |Creator Free||Dolphin Start||Creator Pro|

 |Effective monthly price||$0.00||from $8.00||from $10.42|

 |Contract period (months)||0||1 - 24||12 - 24|

 |Free of ads|

-Jimdo is a highly versatile website builder that makes creating an Internet presence for both commercial and non-commercial websites simple.
-The simplicity starts with Dolphin AI, which basically automates the creation of a website, and continues to the intuitiveness of adding content blocks in the standard editor.
-As above, we advise everyone to learn the ins and outs of the standard editor, since Dolphin's limitations are readily apparent and quick to surface.
+Jimdo is a highly versatile website builder that emphasizes user-friendliness.
+This is apparent starting with its Dolphin editor, which basically automates the creation of a website and continues to the intuitiveness of adding content blocks in Creator.
+As above, we advise everyone to learn the ins and outs of the latter, since Dolphin's limitations are quick to surface.